Founder's Corner: What Steps Should Investors Take After February's Selloff?

 However, financial markets and the global economy have weathered all types of unprecedented events and have moved forward.
 We believe this will be the case once again.
 The volatility that lies ahead will likely test the resolve of many investors, but there are opportunities in all environments for active long-term approaches.
 Our teams are committed to uncovering those opportunities amid the volatility, and we believe we are well positioned to do so.

 Past performance is no guarantee of future results.
 Current performance may be lower or higher than the performance quoted.
 The principal value and return of an investment will fluctuate so that your shares, when redeemed, may be worth more or less than their original cost.
-For the most recent fund performance information visit www.calamos.com.
+You can obtain performance data current to the most recent month end by visiting www.calamos.com.
 Gross Expense Ratios are as of the prospectus dated 2/28/20.

 *For Calamos Hedged Equity Fund, the Fund's investment advisor has contractually agreed to reimburse Fund expenses through March 1, 2022 to the extent necessary so that Total Annual Fund Operating Expenses (excluding taxes, interest, short interest, short dividend expenses, brokerage commissions, acquired fund fees and expenses, and extraordinary expenses, if any) of Class A, Class C, and Class I are limited to 1.25%, 2.00%, and 1.00% of average net assets, respectively.
 For the period of January 22, 2020 through February 28, 2021, the Fund's investment advisor has contractually agreed to reimburse Fund expenses to the extent necessary so that Total Annual Fund Operating Expenses (excluding taxes, interest, short interest, short dividend expenses, brokerage commissions, acquired fund fees and expenses, and extraordinary expenses, if any) of Class A, Class C, and Class I are limited to 1.15%, 1.90%, and 0.90% of average net assets, respectively.
 Calamos Advisors may recapture previously waived expense amounts within the same fiscal year for any day where the respective Fund's expense ratio falls below the contractual expense limit up to the expense limit for that day.
 This undertaking is binding on Calamos Advisors and any of its successors and assigns.
 This agreement is not terminable by either party.